Morris Brown College Frequently Asked Questions

 Answer: Students can earn a bachelor’s degree.
 Additionally, MBC offers Certificate Programs.
 For more information please see our Academic Programs please visit https://morrisbrown.edu/degree-programs/

 Answer: Regular office hours are Monday through Friday from 9:00AM to 5:00PM except for the following holidays: Labor Day, Thanksgiving Day and the day after, Christmas Eve and Christmas Day, New Year’s Eve and New Year’s Day, Memorial Day, Independence Day, Martin Luther King, Jr.’s Birthday and Good Friday.
 Although we are closed on these days, transcript requests and duplicate degree orders can still be placed.

 Answer: MBC provides social, cultural, and community service programs.
 Additionally, there are various clubs and organizations on campus.
 Our campus is located minutes from tourist attractions and shopping centers.
 Some students visit neighboring college campuses to attend events open to the public.
 Currently MBC does not offer Band nor an Athletic Program.

-Answer: Due to COVID 19, MBC is waiving the ACT and SAT Test Scores for the Fall 2020 and Spring 2021 Semesters.
-All classes for the 2020 Fall Semester will be online.
+Additionally, due to COVID 19, MBC is waiving the ACT and SAT Test Scores for the Fall 2021 and Spring 2022 Semesters.

 Answer: At this time, MBC does not have a cafeteria nor food services, however, we have partnered with Clark Atlanta University where MBC students may eat at a discounted price of $7 per meal, all you can eat.